Can't stop sneezing? Reduce harmful allergens in your home this summer using these smart tips and clever tech buys

 Wash out refrigerators regularly to make sure that mould does not gather in the corners.

 Make sure that the grouting of tiles is flush with the work surface to eliminate any chances of mould or food forming.

 Wipe food surfaces down after preparing food with a cloth dampened with disinfectant.

 Be careful with the chemicals you use on the toilet as these can irritate the respiratory system.
 If sensitive to chemicals use an equal mixture of domestic borax and vinegar to treat hard water deposits.
 Avoid using perfumed sprays – opening a window is just as effective.If you do wish to use an air freshner, you could use an endorsed reduced allergenic one.
 Remember to always wear protective gloves when cleaning the toilet or handling chemicals.

 If mould appears on the shower curtain or around the bath clean it with a paste of vinegar and lemon juice.
 Apply and then rinse well.

 To clean bathroom tiles rub the surface with undiluted white vinegar.
 Leave for 15 mintues the rinse thoroughly.

 It’s best to keep humidity levels at home between 30% and 50% to limit the growth of potentially toxic mould.
-Dry clothes outside, or use a tumble dryer.
+Symptoms that this mould can cause range from a blocked nose or wheezing, to developing a lung infection – something that’s particularly dangerous to children.
+To keep humidity under control, dry clothes outside, or use a tumble dryer.
 Consider buying a dehumidifier – DeLonghi has an excellent range.

 Do you suffer from allergies?
 Share your tips for keeping an allergy-proof home.